zsparal/api-documentation/source/reference/v1/methods-api/list-methods.rst

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^
-If you're using :doc:`personal access tokens </guides/authentication>` or are creating an `OAuth app </oauth/overview>`, the only mandatory extra query string parameter is the ``profileId`` parameter.
+If you are using :doc:`organization access tokens </guides/authentication>` or are creating an `OAuth app </oauth/overview>`, the only mandatory extra query string parameter is the ``profileId`` parameter.
 With it, you can specify which profile you want to list the methods of.
 Organizations can have multiple profiles for each of their websites.
 See :doc:`Profiles API </reference/v1/profiles-api/get-profile>` for more information.

 .. list-table::
    :widths: auto